Shubham-tiwari123/java-basic-programs/README.md

 			Write a java program to perform linear search in java.

+	8)	Binary Search

+			Write a java program to perform binary search in java.

-	8)	Find Largest Number in an Array
+	9)	Find Largest Number in an Array

 			Write a java program to find largest number in an array.